sttp-book/sttp-book/chapters/testing-techniques/property-based-testing.md

 Nowadays, most languages have an implementation of quick check, including Java.
 The Java implementation we are going to use is [jqwik](https://jqwik.net).

+{% hint style='tip' %}
+Jqwik has several features to better support property based tests.
+In this chapter, we only skim through some of them.
+We recommend readers to dive into jqwik's manual.
+{% endhint %}

 ## Getting started with property-based tests

 How does it work?